icybergenome/cheat-sheets/README-SMM.md

 * Don't head on direct competition with company producing a product.
 Google will rank their sites above.

 ### Premium Tools for Keyword generation ###
-* Keyword Revealer <https://www.keywordrevealer.com/> to check for keyword difficulty.
+* Keyword Revealer <https://www.keywordrevealer.com/> or KwFinder<https://kwfinder.com/> to check for keyword difficulty.
   * It means how hard is to rank the web based on organic search results.
   * Keywords or phrases with more words for instance *5* words are easy to rank.
 One word keyword is impossible to rank to top pages.
   * In difficulty analysis following must be of **No** value (On page SEO):